Pakhi-v/Cheatsheets/README.md

-# Cheatsheets and Glossary from ibm full stack development course
+# Cheatsheets and Glossary from ibm full stack development course.